-A very small, flexible tube will be passed a small way into your rectum to allow gas to be gently pumped into the colon.
+A very small, flexible tube will be passed a small way into your rectum to allow gas (carbon dioxide) to be gently pumped into the colon.
 Sometimes an electronic pump is used to put gas into the colon.
 The gas helps to open (distend) the colon as much as possible which gets rid of any folds or wrinkles that might hide polyps or growths.

 When this happens, you may briefly feel pains similar to trapped wind.
 You may also have the urge to go to the toilet but, because your colon is empty, this won't happen.
 You may pass wind, but there is no need to feel embarrassed, as the staff expect this may happen.